j23414/mango-user-guide/quickstart.md

 ## Quick Start Demo

-You will need a running version of Mango and the **DemoFiles** folder that came with Mango installation.
-This section demonstrates loading networks, merging some those networks through graph mathematics, and exporting the new graphs.
+This section demonstrates loading 4 networks, merging those networks via graph mathematics, and exporting the new graphs.
 The purpose of this section is to give a quick example.
 For a more complete walk-through with explanations see Regular Start.

+**Things you will need:**

+* Mango Graph Studio
+* DemoFiles folder--should come with the Mango installation

 **Outline**